vishal-singh-baraiya/Research-Paze/Energy Is All You Need.md

+# Energy Is All You Need

-# Gravity as a Consequence of Energy Conservation: A Framework for Understanding Gravitational Phenomena
+# Gravity as a Consequence of Energy Conservation

+## A Framework for Understanding Gravitational Phenomena

 ## Abstract